Our approach

 Mind in Camden

-A third project with Katriona Beales, Emblems For the Future, drew on the Foundling Hospital’s emblem designed by William Hogarth to develop the group’s own emblems, creating a collaborative limited-edition print of unique symbols.
+In 2021-2022, artist Katriona Beales developed a series of projects.
+Love~in~Knots took inspiration from the ribbons in our tokens collection, symbols of love and affection.
+The project interlaced traditional craft-based techniques with digital scanning and image-making, transforming materials and adding layers of meaning.
+Emblems For the Future drew on the Foundling Hospital’s emblem designed by 18th-century artist William Hogarth to develop the group’s own emblems, creating a collaborative limited-edition print of unique symbols.

 This has been the highlight of the last five years for me.